 2 |

 Extended suspension due to exceeding hospitalisation provisions When an adult care receiver is in hospital, and the carer is not providing enough care to meet the constant care requirements, but is still providing care, they can remain qualified for payment as long as the hospitalisation is not more than 63 days.
 For child care receivers, there is no limit on the days.
-See Absences for Carer Payment (CP) and Carer Allowance (CA).
+See Change of circumstances or absences for carer and/or care receiver.
 These days can only be used if the absence is temporary.
 If it is ongoing, suspend or cancel the payment.
 The carer can enter a suspension period for their CP for 26 weeks if all of the following apply:

 In these circumstances, a provisional automatic cancellation will be on the Benefit Action (BA) screen and the suspension should be coded for the same date of effect. |